lamps-wg/draft-composite-kem/README.md

 ## Contributing

-We weclome contributions via pull requests, github issues, or emails to the authors.
+We welcome contributions via pull requests, github issues, or emails to the authors.

 ## Command Line Usage